Here for our final news roundup and information overload.

 That's coming from Joe Biden.

-And then by the way, Josh Hawley grills him about how he should be removed from office.
+And then, by the way, Josh Hawley grills him about how he should be removed from office.

-Let me pull those both for you.
+Let me play those both for you.

 They're sitting right behind you.